 Figure 22.
-The Thread ID "Ring".
+The Time ID "Ring".

 Threads needs an identification number to correctly time the injection of thread clear and interrupt events into the ring, for stack error reporting, and to generate thread clear and interrupt addresses.
 (All threads could vector to the same clear and interrupt address, but that would require overhead for the thread when emerging from start up or when servicing an interrupt: read the thread ID from the local register set, use it to lookup or offset an address, jump there, etc.) A simple up-counter at the beginning of the ring generates the thread ID.
 A true ring structure sans counter could be used here, but that would rely on everything going well from hard reset to infinite time (never do this if you can avoid it) so we break the ring and use a counter and pipe construct instead because it is inherently self-correcting.
 The interstage registers emerge from asynchronous reset with the values they would normally have if previously fed by the counter, and thread ID 0 is the first to emerge from a global reset / clear, followed by 1, 2, etc. Note that this isn't a true scheduler, just a round-robin doling out of identifiers, and that any scheme which produces a continuously repeating fixed pattern where each and every ID is generated once and only once every 8 clocks would suffice.
+ID here is actually the 3 lowest bits of the 32 bit "Time" counter.